Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 Minerva could remember the war as clearly as though it was yesterday, yet at the same time it was so distant as to seem a part of another world, a world where terrible things happened without cause or consideration, for anything or one.

 Thinking of Grindelwald still sent shivers through her, raised the hairs on the back of her neck, made her fear her own shadow and leap easily to paranoia.
-She could remember the very depth of his coal black eyes, the way they gleamed at pain and death, that eerie madness that had invaded his every gesture, his voice so high and thin, like his stick like body that would finally crunch to the ground like a bag of bones after a lengthy and bloody battle.
+She could remember the very depth of his coal black eyes, the way they gleamed at pain and death, that eerie madness that had pervaded his every gesture, his voice so high and thin, like his stick like body that would finally crunch to the ground like a bag of bones after a lengthy and bloody battle.

 '…Minerva?'
 It was Professor Sendar, looking at her anxiously.